Cushione/fantastic-news/README.md

 ## Login
 ![Login Form](assets/docs/features/login.png)
-- If an unauthenticated member wants to use the features reserved to members of the website such as commenting and liking, they have to log in.
+- If an unauthenticated member wants to use the features reserved for members of the website such as commenting and liking, they have to log in.
 - The member can reach the login page by the link in the navigation bar or through links available throughout the website.
 - To log in, the user has to enter their username and password.
 - If the username and/or password are incorrect, the form is loaded again, informing the user about the error.